Donidalorsen for hereditary angioedema

 What is donidalorsen for hereditary angioedema?

-Donidalorsen, formerly known as IONIS-PKK-LRx, is an antisense oligonucleotide therapy that’s being developed as a preventive or prophylactic treatment to reduce the rate of swelling attacks in people with hereditary angioedema (HAE).
-It is administered via an under-the-skin (subcutaneous) injection.
+Donidalorsen, formerly known as IONIS-PKK-LRx, is an antisense oligonucleotide therapy that’s being developed as a preventive, or prophylactic, treatment to reduce the rate of swelling attacks in people with hereditary angioedema (HAE).
+It is administered via a subcutaneous, or under-the-skin, injection.

 Therapy snapshot